Use rstream as a Connectivity Layer for Codex

 rstream webtty exec --url rstrm://edge-lab -- uname -a

-For devices that should survive logout or reboot, run the WebTTY server under the host process manager.
-Keep the service unit in the WebTTY guide or your infrastructure repo rather than burying it in this guide.
+For devices that stay available, run WebTTY under the host process manager.
+Keep the service unit in the WebTTY operations guide or your infrastructure repo rather than burying it in this guide.

 Use Remote Command and Filesystem Access

 Once a WebTTY machine is online, Codex can use command execution for runtime state and the filesystem sidecar for files.
+The sidecar is a separate file API that can list directories, read files, upload files, download files, or write files under the configured root.
 Keep those paths separate, and pass the advertised exec_path and fs_path values to the matching MCP or CLI operation instead of assuming / and /fs.
 Commands are good for process state, logs, package versions, and health checks.
 The filesystem sidecar is better for reading configuration, transferring logs, uploading a patch, or writing a file after approval.

 rstream webtty exec --url rstrm://edge-lab -- docker ps